 Are you a fan of tigers, gorillas, or elephants?
-Then we have some bad news for you… all of them are endangered animals in the brink of extinction.
-Every year wildlife organizations list the animals that are on their way to disappear in the wild and place them in eight categories.
-The two most serious categories are “endangered animals,” which means the species is at high risk of saying farewell to this planet forever, and the “critically endangered animals” category which means that species is about to go extinct.
+Then we have some bad news for you… all of them are on the brink of extinction.
+Wildlife organizations list them as ‘endangered’ of ‘critically endangered animals.’
+Endangered means the species is at high risk of leaving this planet forever.
+And ‘critically endangered’ means the species is about to go extinct.

-On this page we have chosen 9 of such animals, 8 of them are critically endangered while 1 is endangered.
-They might be some of your favorite animals in the world, so do have a tissue at hand.
+Here are eight beloved animals that are either critically endangered or endangered.
+They might be some of your favorites, so do have a tissue at hand.

 9. Sri Lankan Elephant: 2,500 – 4,000 left

-And the island-country has plenty of protected areas for their beloved elephants.
+The island-country has plenty of protected areas for its beloved elephants.

-As rosy as most of this is, problems arise from the elephant’s loss of habitat as farms and settlements encroach into their territory.
+As rosy as most of this is, problems arise from the elephant’s loss of habitat.
+Farms and settlements encroach into their territory.

 8. Tapanuli Orangutan: 800 left

-These ginger giants live in the most inaccessible part of the Tapanuli forest, in Indonesia.
-Even if a human has the adventurous spirit to trek all the way to their rugged, hilly domains, he/she probably won’t be able to see them, for they are quite wary of humans, who have hunted them down for centuries.
+Even if a human has the adventurous spirit to trek all the way to their rugged, hilly domains, he/she probably will not be able to see them.
+That is because these orangutans are quite wary of humans after being hunted down for centuries.

-The Tapanuli is one of three species of orangutan, and although all of them are endangered or critically endangered, it is the Tapanuli that is in the most dire situation with only 800 individuals left.
+The Tapanuli is one of three species of orangutan.
+All of them are endangered or critically endangered.
+But it is the Tapanuli that is in the direst situation with only 800 individuals left.

 7) Saola: 70 – 700 left

-When Vietnamese locals described the saola to Western scientists, the latter scoffed at the local’s active imaginations.
-The saola was supposed to look like a tiny antelope, with two spiraling horns, and white markings in its face.
+When locals described the saola to Western scientists, the latter scoffed at the local’s active imaginations.

 Saolas are incredibly elusive and quickly die in captivity.